strandedorca/chapatt/README.md

-# Discord Clone Project
+# Chapatt Project

-Welcome to our Discord Clone project repository!
+Welcome to our Chapatt project repository!
-!!!
-DO NOT MODIFY USERS ON FIREBASE CONSOLE !!!

 ## Overview